 With the Red Army unleashing Operation Bagration on the Eastern Front, Kluge knew reinforcements wouldn’t come.
 He was suspected of having participated on the 20th of July Plot to assassinate Hitler, and he committed suicide to avoid the shame of betrayal.
 He was replaced by Model.
 But Kluge was right, France was lost.
 Now rolling south-eastwards, Patton aimed to trap the Seventh and Fifth Panzer armies between his army, and the British and Canadian advancing from Caen-Falaise.

-Over 50.000 Germans were trapped and captured, 350 tanks lost and thousands of vehicles abandoned because of lack of fuel.
+Over 50.000 Germans were trapped and captured, 350 tanks lost, and thousands of vehicles abandoned because of lack of fuel.
 But even under constant strafing and Allied bombing, SS Panzergrenadiers managed to break a two miles wide gap through Canadian and Polish units, holding a tiny corridor to escape.
-Montgomery, commander of the 21st British Army Group was blamed for refusing Americans to go in his sector to reinforce the badly beaten Canadians.
-As many as 100.000 Germans escaped.
-Montgomery’s vanity would extend the war for months to come.
+Montgomery, commander of the 21st British Army Group was blamed for refusing Americans to go in his sector to reinforce the badly beaten Canadians, thus as many as 100.000 Germans escaped because of Montgomery’s vanity.

 #8 The road to Paris

 Impatient in their armoured vehicles, the Frenchmen of the 2nd Division Blindée (2ème DB) awaited, commanded by Philip Leclerc, and supplied and dressed by Patton’s 3rd US Army.
 Their members had been battle-hardened in early campaigns in North Africa, and now had been promised by Allied commanders, the honour of liberating Paris.